semdial2026/semdial2026.github.io/_pages/venue_travel_accomodation.md

 ## Accommodations

-The recommended hotels for attendees of SemDial 2026 – LuffDial is Burleigh Court - which is the closest on-campus accommodation to the conference venue.
+We recommend Burleigh Court, which is on campus and quite comfortable - with a decent bar/restaurant.

 <div class="row">
   <div class="col">